 - Keep the noise in.
-Finally, ensure that you soundproof your home theatre for both your and your neighbours’ peace of mind.
-Because while the ultimate audio-visual feels of a movie can be downright satisfying to you, your next-door neighbour might not feel the same.
-So, make sure you keep all the sound effects within the confines of your home theatre by installing elements that can block off noise and keep them from disturbing your neighbourhood.
+Finally, ensure that you soundproof your home theatre for both your and your neighbors’ peace of mind.
+Because while the ultimate audio-visual feels of a movie can be downright satisfying to you, your next-door neighbor might not feel the same.
+So, make sure you keep all the sound effects within the confines of your home theatre by installing elements that can block off the noise and keep them from disturbing your neighbors.
 Some useful soundproofing add-ons include the use of drywall, installing acoustic panels and wall-to-wall carpets, as well as making use of thick and heavy drapes.

 The home theatre of your dreams can always become a reality, many thanks to technology.
 And although some hand it to the pros to get the job done, you can always take the DIY road and execute your own home theatre installation.
 All you need is some careful planning and preparation, the right room and TV screen, strategic sound system and seating placement and some sound-proofing.